Pros and Cons of Selling Structured Settlement in Georgia

 And Check whether the transfer terms are fair and reasonable.

-After court approval in Georgia, you'll Usually receive your funds within 2-5 business days.
+After court approval in Georgia, you'll Usually receive your funds within 24-72 hours.
 The entire process, from initial estimate to funding, Usually takes 30-45 days in Georgia.
 Though this can vary based on court schedules.
 For more information, visit our Pros and Cons of Selling Structured Settlement guide.

 Pros and Cons of Selling Structured Settlement by County in Georgia